Trip to Switzerland for research and fun after three years of absence due to Covid

 It was excellent!

-This journey through the landscape and villages featured in my new novel was both instructive and enjoyable.
+This journey through the landscape and villages featured in my novel was both instructive and enjoyable.
 Thank you Silvia and Curzio for your support.